-The filtered HP cycles have the clean features of a deterministic pattern, while the filtered autoregressive AR(2) series still has a random image (see Figure 4).
-Later we will see that the filtered HP cycles with persistent frequencies can be described by color chaos with a low dimensionality.
+The filtered HP cycles have clean features of a deterministic pattern while the filtered autoregressive AR(2) series still has a random image [see Fig. 4].
+Later we will see that the filtered HP cycles with a persistent frequency can be described by a color chaos with a low dimensionality.

-Several statistics are calculated between the filtered and the original time series: η is the ratio of their standard deviations; ν is the percentage ratio of variance; and CCgo is their correlation coefficient.
+Several statistics are calculated between the filtered and the original time series: η is the ratio of their standard deviation; υ , is the percentage ratio of variance; CCgo is their correlation coefficient.